 College Core Curriculum

 The CCC includes a Culminating Experience component.
-BSBA candidates typically fulfill this requirement by taking one of the following courses:
+BSBA candidates typically fulfill this requirement by taking one of the following courses at Bucknell:

 In most cases, candidates will take more than one of these courses to satisfy degree requirements.
 In addition, all BSBA candidates take courses that address the instruction in writing, speaking, and information literacy goals of the College Core Curriculum.